isi-vista/aida-viz/README.md

 # AIDA Vizualization Tools

 This repository contains the package `aida_viz`, a tool for visualizing "hypotheses" (from AIDA TA3) in a simple HTML format.
-It is provided as-is, with no guarantee that it supports your particular use case.

 ## Installation